micmejia/bible-dump/NKJV/Ezekiel/Ezek 23.md

 You sat on a stately couch, with a table prepared before it, on which you had set My incense and My oil.

 ###### 42
-The sound of a carefree multitude _was_ with her, and [^f]Sabeans _were_ brought from the wilderness with men of the common sort, who put bracelets on their [^g]wrists and beautiful crowns on their heads.
+The sound of a carefree multitude _was_ with her, and Sabeans _were_ brought from the wilderness with men of the common sort, who put bracelets on their wrists and beautiful crowns on their heads.

 ###### 43
 Then I said concerning _her who had grown_ old in adulteries, 'Will they commit harlotry with her now, and she _with them?_'